When you select the Advanced tab of the Embosser Setup dialog, the expert-level controls appear.

 EOP on a full page: Check this box if you wish to add an End of Page Code even when all possible lines contain braille.
 Many embossers automatically skip to the top of the next page in this circumstance, so it can be important to leave this option un-checked.

 Pad lines: Some devices need to see at least a few characters on each line.
-Checking this box will therefore cause spaces to be added at the end of any lines that are blank or very short.
+Checking this box will cause spaces to be added at the end of any lines that are blank or very short.